 - A new declaration of conformity must be issued in accordance with the new class marking.

-- The C2 class label must be removed and the drone must be labelled with the new C5 marking.
+- The C2 classification label should be removed and the drone should be identified with the new C5 marking, always as part of a formal market authorisation process.

 - The modified drone will be treated as a new aircraft placed on the market.